 Browne’s sprawling range of error is beyond the scope of this essay, which focuses more closely on his balancing acts of engagement and disengagement from the wrangling of his era.
 While we might think of this across the whole lengthy work—how it maintains, or sometimes does not maintain, its poise, epistemological and political, as it negotiates the poles of error—it is also the case that on the smaller scale of the individual chapters, he is similarly engaged in his complex rhetorical manoeuvres, evasions and retracts.
 Here, I look primarily at one: Brown’s musing on the Last Supper, in which he engages not with the always fraught post-Reformation questions around the Eucharist, but rather with its seating protocols.
 The essay will conclude, more briefly, with attention to the character of digression, looking at a second chapter, on the glutton-parasite Philoxenus, and an exploration of avian anatomy that Browne deploys to consider how best to stimulate an epicure’s gullet.
 That these two errors occur on their different scholarly terrains—the biblical and the classical, one involving potentially fraught religious subject matter, while the other is ostentatiously speculative—will serve to highlight still more fully the dynamic of the serious-playful strategy of Browne’s error-hunting.

 There is something more to say by way of preface about the character of error and the non-committal poise in Browne’s work.
-The epidemic of falsehood that constituted Pseudodoxia Epidemica was published in the same year as Thomas Edward’ Gangraena (1646), the latter subtitled A catalogue and discovery of many of the errors, heresies, blasphemies and pernicious practices of the Sectaries, itself following close on the heels of Ephraim Pagitt’s Heresiography (1645).
+The epidemic of falsehood that constituted Pseudodoxia Epidemica was published in the same year as Thomas Edwards’ Gangraena (1646), the latter subtitled A catalogue and discovery of many of the errors, heresies, blasphemies and pernicious practices of the Sectaries, itself following close on the heels of Ephraim Pagitt’s Heresiography (1645).
 Browne had noted the proliferation of such sects in Religio Medici (1.8), and though Pseudodoxia is more reticent, indeed contains nearly no acknowledgement of the increasingly fraught politics of sectarianism, he includes quite an extensive account of the devil’s activity in ruffling the mind and endangering the soul.
 Long before Baudelaire made the same claim in Le Spleen de Paris (29), Browne notes the devil’s finest trick is to make us think he does not exist, “insinuating into men’s mindes there is no divell at all,” or exasperating us with the “melancholy depravements of phancy,” till, overwhelmed with the insolidity of it all, the devil awaits our spiritual exhaustion.
 As a model of how we succumb, he conjures up the wheedling figure of Cassius the Epicurean gaslighting Brutus (though the era did not yet have an equivalent word for the act) by insisting that the spectre he had seen was no such thing, “ready at hand to perswade him it was but a mistake in his weary imagination” (Browne 1.10.64).
 The Trumpish Devil, who would swear black is white, continually muddies the water with fine-grained doubts and metaphysical quibbling.
 Pseudodoxia remains a slightly baffling text, one that is regularly plundered for what its individual chapters have to say, but which, considered in the round, is a trickier object to gauge.
 Though we are told at one point that the Devil enjoys simple as well as compound error (“yet doth he also deal in points of speculation, and things whose knowledge terminates in themselves”) it is also the case that few if any errors do not germinate further, and it is this associative sprawl that I want mainly to note, how minor lapse relates to major sin, how harmless folk-saying connects with hideous iniquity (1.11.70).